-Communal cremation means your pet will be cremated along side other pets so obtaining the cremains is not possible.
+Communal cremation means your pet will be cremated alongside other pets, so obtaining the cremains is impossible.

 If you do not like the idea of having your pet’s body cremated or if you would prefer a grave site you can visit, then pet burial is another option for you.

 If you wish to bury your pet at home, please make sure local laws allow it.
-Unfortunately, in some areas, the local government does not permit pet burial on personal property.
+Unfortunately, in some areas, the provincial government does not permit pet burial on personal property.

-Before burial, be sure to remove the body from non-biodegradable materials (like plastic).
+Before burial, remove the body from non-biodegradable materials (like plastic).
 The body can be placed in a wooden or cardboard casket or cotton shroud.
-The grave should be at least 3 feet deep and in a location that is not likely to erode or be dug up again by humans, pets, or wild animals.
-The gravesite can be marked with a special headstone, memorial rock, or plant a special tree or bush in that spot.
-Chambers Creek Pet Cemetery offers pet burial services in their beautiful pet memorial park.
-This will allow you a specific place to visit your pet no matter where you live.
-Pet burial services at Chambers Creek Pet Cemetery include a casket and memorial marker.
+The grave should be at least 3 feet deep and in a location that will not likely erode or be dug up again by humans, pets, or wild animals.
+The gravesite can be marked with a particular headstone or memorial rock or plant a unique tree or bush in that spot.

 At the end of the Aquamation process, your companion’s physical components have been returned to their natural elements, dispersed in water – with only the solid bone remaining, pathogen and disease-free.
-In fact, viruses – and even chemicals such as cytotoxic drugs (e.g., chemotherapy drugs) – are broken down into basic nutrient elements, rendering them non-toxic.
-The mineral bone ash is returned in an urn to those who request take home remains.
+Viruses – and even chemicals such as cytotoxic drugs (e.g., chemotherapy drugs) – are broken down into essential nutrient elements, rendering them non-toxic.
+The mineral bone ash is returned in an urn to those who request take-home remains.
 The water byproduct, known as effluent, is not only benign but also beneficial.
 Returned to the environment, effluent is shown to improve municipal water systems.
 The effluent may also be used as a natural, chemical-free fertilizer.
-This service is offered at Resting Waters in Seattle and the above information is from their website.
+This service is offered at Resting Waters in Seattle, and the above information is from their website.